 Chase customers who use the bank's official Android app to stay on top of their banking on the go received an update recently, bringing the banking app up to version 2.7 and adding a few very handy enhancements.

 Perhaps the most notable enhancement brought by the new update is the ability to scroll through up to 24 months of transactions related to Chase deposit accounts.
 The update also adds significant functionality for Chase Liquid customers (Liquid being the bank's reloadable ATM card service), including the ability to view account info, transfer money to your account, and use Chase QuickDeposit.
-Customers can also view in-app notices for things like upcoming service outages and app functionality.
 Read More

 Acer just revealed their newest budget smartphone, and unfortunately details are pretty light at the moment.
 What they have told us: it's going to ship with Android 4.0 (Ice Cream Sandwich), a 3.7" screen, 5MP rear shooter with LED flash, and NFC support.
 As you can see below, it will also ship in 3 colors: Sakura Pink, Alpine White, and Cat's-eye Black.
 Oh, and "the onscreen display style varies with the external color, making each smartphone a unique fashion statement."